Product adoption curve: Understanding the 5 stages of your tech adoption cycle

 We use your email to send you new blog posts and product updates.

-The early majority and the late majority customer segments are typically equal in size, making your late majority equally important in achieving greater MRR and ARR.
-The late majority are often more reluctant to change.
-They only adopt your platform for fear of missing out or losing their competitive edge.
+The hesitators, the mainstream adopters.
+The early and late majority customer segments are typically equal in size, making your late majority equally important in achieving greater MRR and ARR.
+The late majority are often more reluctant to change, though.
+They might adopt your platform for fear of missing out or losing their competitive edge.

-Once again, your product messaging will need to shift.
-The good thing is, this segment already knows what your product does, they’re familiar with your brand, they know they could benefit from your solution.
+Once again, your product messaging will need to shift at this stage.
+But the good thing is that this segment already knows what your product does, they’re familiar with your brand, and they know how they could benefit from your solution.
 However, they’re still not signed up.

-Meaning, you’ll need to reposition your product marketing tactics to be more personalized to business use cases, specific jobs-to-be-done, business sectors.
-Essentially it’s in-depth persona-based marketing at this stage.
+You’ll need to reposition your product marketing tactics to be more personalized to business use cases, specific jobs-to-be-done, and business sectors.
+Essentially, it’s in-depth persona-based marketing at this stage.

 Your segmented efforts will likely be costly as you’ll need to invest in smart tools to help you execute niche campaigns.
 However, by now, your SaaS should be in a comfortable enough position to get to work.